Music Assistant - Comprehensive Music Server for Smart Home

 - Volume normalization - consistent volume across tracks

-- DSP filters - equalizer and tone controls for sound tuning
+- DSP filters - equalizer and tone controls for fine-tuning sound

 - Playback synchronization - perfectly synchronized multi-room audio